 Will the writers strike affect soap operas like Days of our Lives and more?

-The writers strike is nearing its one month anniversary and there doesn’t seem to be an end in sight.
+Updated: June 16, 2023 – The writers strike has been going on for over a month and there doesn’t seem to be an end in sight.
 For a refresher on why the strike is happening, click here, but the short of it is that writers are looking for fair compensation, guidelines and safeguards on the use of artificial intelligence, and a guaranteed number of writers in writers rooms and access to the entire process of production and development (essentially job security).

 Production on daytime and late night talk shows has halted.
 Films and television series have been delayed or filming suspended indefinitely.
 The whole of the industry is feeling the effect of this strike and daytime soap operas like The Young and the Restless, The Bold and the Beautiful, Days of Our Lives, and General Hospital could begin to feel it if it lasts well into the summer.
 Here’s what we know.